ThibFieve/LittleVulkanEngine-LVE/README.md

 IMPORTANT REMARK: If you download the whole directory make sure to setup Visual Studio code to X64 debug.
-As I have just included the Lib64 libraries from vulkam.
+As I have just included the Lib64 libraries from Vulkan.